Yvonne Parker: Critical commentary

 The character of Yvonne Parker, more commonly known as "Vee" in the series, received praise as an effective and investing villain for the second season.
-Many viewers felt that the character "brought a charisma to her villainous role that has never quite been mirrored by another."
+Daniel Falconer of Screen Rant felt that the character "brought a charisma to her villainous role that has never quite been mirrored by another."
 The Hollywood Reporter ranked Vee as the best villain in the series, maintaining that she had "the largest impact on Litchfield and its inmates."
-In a less positive review, Taran Bassi of Metro News criticized the character for taking advantage of children to deal drugs and Suzanne to do her bidding.
+Tyler Coates of Decider lauded the interesting portrayal of Vee as a scheming villain.
+In addition, a scene in the 12th episode of the series "It Was the Change," where Vee's upper body is visible after sleeping with RJ, was praised by Coates for its "visual honesty" regarding portrayal of diverse body types of women.

+With Vee's apparent death in the season two finale, many fans hoped that the character would make an appearance in season three.
+Despite this, it was confirmed by Kohan that Vee was dead and would not return in any future episodes.

-Toussaint's acting in particular was universally acclaimed.
+Toussaint's acting in particular was widely acclaimed.
 An article on The Daily Beast says, "[Vee is] like the monster under the bed, only I loved [Toussaint's] performance so much that I perversely kept crawling under the bed to visit with the monster."
 Co-star Yael Stone, who plays Lorna Morello in the show, noted "it was a wonderful thing to watch her work, I think she's really incredible."